An infamous blackface performance by Tesla indicates to me the company is promoting a fantasy of robots that invokes a discussion of slavery.

 What do you see here?

-Does a white men dressed all in black seem odd next to a robot made to appear like a black woman all in white?
+Does a white man dressed all in black seem odd standing next to a robot made to appear like a black woman dressed all in white?

-I mean if the robot is supposed to represent humans, why not also have that robot dressed all in black just like all the men on stage?
+I mean if the robot is supposed to represent humans, why not also have that robot dressed all in black just like every man who gets on that stage?

 And why not have the robot appear with a white face like the man standing next to it?

-More to the point, is this a mock-up for a petite black woman standing next to her white male owner (e.g. why did they announce 5’8″ and 125 lb with large hips as their ideal form, when not even a prototype exists)?
+More to the point, is this a mock-up for a petite black woman standing next to her white male owner (e.g. why did Tesla announce 5’8″ and 125 lb with large hips as their ideal robot form when not even a prototype product exists)?

-Several white men have reacted with shock and disgust when I bring up these simple observations.
+Several white men have reacted to me with shock and disgust when I bring up these simple observations.

-Now watch Tesla’s product pre-pre-announcement (nothing exists, it’s all just a theory) in context of blackface dance, as it appears to have little purpose other than to use a product launch to put on a blackface stunt.
+Now watch Tesla’s product pre-pre-announcement (no technology or product actually exists, it’s all just theory) in context of blackface dance, as it appears to have little purpose other than to use a product launch to put on a blackface stunt.